A Guide to Consular Processing

 If your application is denied, the consular officer will let you know the reason for the denial and inform you if there are steps you could take to rectify the situation.
 You can also contact an experienced immigration lawyer for help and possible solutions if you’ve received a visa denial.

-How Do I Process My Green Card if I am Already in the US?
+How Do I Process My Green Card if I am Already in the U.S.?

 If you are already in the United States via a temporary or non-immigrant visa, you do not need to go through consular processing.
 You can process your green card without returning to your home country through a procedure known as adjustment of status.

-The USCIS handles this procedure and allows you to change your immigration status and receive your green card once you fulfill the necessary requirements.
+The USCIS handles this procedure and allows you to change your immigration status and receive your green card once you fulfill the requirements.

 Get Help With Consular Processing at The Law Offices of Christopher Chaney

 If you need further information on the requirements for consular processing or whether you’re eligible for the procedure, you can contact the Law Offices of Christopher Chaney for help.
+With our experience with U.S. immigration law, we can guide you through the process.

 Our Los Angeles immigration lawyer can offer personalized legal advice and help you find alternative immigration pathways (where possible) if consular processing fails.
+Reach out to us as soon as possible to get started.